pwit81/NewsScraper/README.md

+# NewsScraper
-# NewsScraper --- a trivial usage of newsapi.org service
+A trivial usage of newsapi.org service